pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 3. Have published at least 5 research articles in the last year.
 4. Have a Creative Commons or equivalent license applied to all articles.
 See [Copyright and Licensing](https://docs.pkp.sfu.ca/getting-found-staying-found/en/getting-found-increasing-impact#copyright-and-licensing) to learn more.

-## The DOAJ Application (LPC Guide)
+## The DOAJ Application

-This section will help you to complete [the DOAJ application](https://doaj.org/application/new) for your OJS-hosted journal.
+This section will help you to complete [the DOAJ application](https://doaj.org/application/new) for your OJS journal.
 The numbers of these items match the numbered questions on the DOAJ application.

-All of the questions must be answered in order for the application to be complete; However, some of the questions only provide supplemental information to DOAJ and are not required for acceptance to DOAJ.
+All of the questions must be answered in order for the application to be complete; however, some of the questions only provide supplemental information to DOAJ and are not required for acceptance to DOAJ.
 The questions that are required for acceptance to DOAJ are marked with the letter **D**.
 Some additional questions are required for being awarded the DOAJ Seal.
 These are marked with the letter **S**.
+Questions that are not marked should still be answered.

 This list of items was adapted from the Library Publishing Coalition's [How-To Guide for Library Publishers: Directory of Open Access Journals Application](https://docs.google.com/document/d/1x1_JRbqX36wqSw7FlMiAqmAhrOzRW-q__XiEa4tvVdY).